 Your child is encouraged to live a healthy lifestyle while boarding at Merredin Residential College.
-We provide opportunities to be active, belong to clubs, eat and sleep well and have access to any medical care they may need.
+We provide opportunities to be active, belong to clubs, eat and sleep well and access any medical care they may need.

 - Kids Helpline

-- School/residential college psychologist
+- school/residential college psychologist

-- School chaplain
+- school chaplain

-- School nurse
+- school nurse

-- School youth worker.
+- school youth worker.

 If you or your child has any concerns about the residential college, please speak with the college manager.
 If a student has any concerns they feel they cannot raise with the college manager, they can email firstname.lastname@example.org.